 1. Nevada Protects the Corporate Veil

 As a sole proprietor, you are responsible for all of your business debts and liabilities, making you vulnerable to lawsuits that could wipe out your savings and assets.
 When you apply for a loan for a house, car, or credit cards, the mere fact that you are being sued will render you a higher risk!
 But when you incorporate, a corporation, by law, is a separate legal existence apart from its owners.
-Hence, you, as a corporate owner, are not personally liable for the corporation’s debts or liabilities, and now a lawsuit against your corporation will leave your personal assets protected.
+Hence, as a corporate owner, you are not personally liable for the corporation’s debts or liabilities, and now a lawsuit against your corporation will leave your personal assets protected.

 This is the primary reason you need to incorporate your business.
 But guess what?
 You get something for nothing.
 To gain the liability protection of a separate legal entity, like a corporation, you must do a few things correctly, such as the following:

 - You cannot co-mingle personal and business funds.
 For example, you cannot write a business check to pay for personal items.